 Whilst the exact nature of what constitutes optimal conservative management is beyond the scope of this assessment, options may include analgesia (painkillers), weight reduction and activity programmes, physiotherapy, shoe wear modification, and/or advice in relation to activities of daily living.
-Where joint injection forms part of the management strategy, it should only be offered to patients with an appropriate clinical diagnosis and performed by those who are appropriately trained to do so.
+Where joint injection forms part of the management strategy, it should only be offered to patients with an appropriate clinical diagnosis and performed by those with the necessary training to do so.